MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 The following APIs will help you translate from credential to PlayFabId:

-- [GetUserAccountInfo](xref:titleid.playfabapi.com.admin.accountmanagement.getuseraccountinfo) - This API will help you find players by email, TitleDisplayName, PlayFabId, or a PlayFab Username.
+- [GetUserAccountInfo](xref:titleid.playfabapi.com.admin.accountmanagement.getuseraccountinfo) - This API will help you find players by email, **TitleDisplayName**, **PlayFabId**, or a **PlayFab Username**.
-- [GetPlayerIdFromAuthToken](xref:titleid.playfabapi.com.admin.accountmanagement.getplayeridfromauthtoken) - This API will allow you to find a player from a specific **AuthToken**, which is granted to the player when they log in.
+- [GetPlayerIdFromAuthToken](xref:titleid.playfabapi.com.admin.accountmanagement.getplayeridfromauthtoken) - This API will allow you to find a player from a specific **AuthToken** which is granted to the player when they log in.
-- [GetPlayFabIDsFromFacebookIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromfacebookids) - This API derives the player's PlayFabId from one or more FacebookIds.
+- [GetPlayFabIDsFromFacebookIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromfacebookids) - This API derives the player's **PlayFabId** from one or more **FacebookIds**.
-- [GetPlayFabIDsFromSteamIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromsteamids) - This API derives the player's PlayFabId from one or more SteamIds.
+- [GetPlayFabIDsFromSteamIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromsteamids) - This API derives the player's **PlayFabId** from one or more **SteamIds**.

 > [!NOTE]
 > All of these APIs are title-specific.
 The first two are Admin APIs and the last two are Server APIs.